fioprotocol/fio-bundles/README.md

 ## Building

 This is a standard go project, and can be built with `go build` or `go install`.
 The `Dockerfile` is provided for convenience and is a minimal container with the binary.
 It must be enhanced to capture the appropriate command-line or env variables.
-The resource file, api_list.txt, will be built into the binary at build time.
-Copy or edit the api_list.txt file, including the nodeos API URLs that should be used for API interatction.
-See the resource directly for the current list of testnet and mainnet API URLs.
+The resource file, `api_list.txt`, will be built into the binary, and should be created prior to building the application.
+See the resource directory for the current list of testnet and mainnet API URLs.

 To build, perform the following steps from the project root;
 * Create the file, api_list.txt, in the project root directory, and populate it with the list of Fio nodeos API URLs.